wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/2-identify-components-to-protect.md

 - Provides brokering and orchestration of virtual desktops as a managed service.
 - Enables management of virtual machines (VMs) deployed in your Azure subscription.
-- Delivers a virtual desktop expirience and remote apps to any device.
+- Delivers a virtual desktop experience and remote apps to any device.
 - Includes support for existing tools such as Microsoft Endpoint Manager.

 Microsoft manages the Azure Virtual Desktop services described in the following table.